wxpq/factor-online/README.md

-# factor_online
+# factor-online
-create your factor and get an image !
+Create your factor and get an image !

+I know, I should complete the pdf generator ... :(